 As mentioned above, during the fourth quarter of 2006, we began recording the financial results of two LLCs on an unconsolidated basis pursuant to the provisions of FIN 46R.
-For comparative purposes, during the first three months of 2006, on a combined basis, these entities generated approximately \$1,177,000 of revenue, \$219,000 of depreciation and amortization expense, \$465,000 of other operating expenses and \$227,000 of interest expense.
+For comparative purposes, during the three months ended September 30, 2006, on a combined basis, these entities generated approximately \$1.2 million of revenue, \$260,000 of depreciation and amortization expense, \$617,000 of other operating expenses and \$227,000 of interest expense.
+During the nine month period ended September 30, 2006, these entities generated, on a combined basis, approximately \$3.6 million of revenue, \$699,000 of depreciation and amortization expense, \$1.5 million of other operating expenses and \$681,000 of interest expense.
 There was no impact on our net income as a result of recording these two LLCs on an unconsolidated basis.